-- Run by the University of Kent, in collaboration with Skills for Care, Cass Business School and University College London.
+- Run by the University of Kent, in collaboration with Skills for Care, Cass Business School, University College London and London School of Hygiene and Tropical Medicine.

 - Will investigate the factors influencing low staff retention in UK social care.